Here Comes a Thought: How a powerful episode of "Steven Universe” taught us about Mindfulness

 Essentially, Mindfulness is an evidence-based psychological practice that promotes mental wellbeing by asking you to be aware of your own thoughts and feelings, and to address any negative or intrusive thoughts that float into your mind, whether if its anxiety, anger, guilt, stress, even suicidal ideation, as just that – a passing thought.

-Upon realizing that Connie has some unresolved conflicts, Garnet sits Steven and Connie down to give them a delightfully moving lesson on how to deal with their feelings, personified by glowing butterflies:
+Upon realising that Connie has some unresolved conflicts, Garnet sits Steven and Connie down to give them a delightfully moving lesson on how to deal with their feelings, personified by glowing butterflies:

 Research on the benefits of mindfulness has suggested that the practice of mindfulness is associated with a decrease in stress and anxiety levels, as well as reduction of depressive symptoms.
 It is a strategy to help you regulate your own emotions: observe your thoughts and feelings, accept that they are happening, and then let them go.
 Check out here and here, or more importantly, visit your local psychologist for more information on how to implement Mindfulness in your life.